Videography

 • checkmarkShoot with 2 – 3 cameras for different angles.

-• checkmarkLead the shot, and keep lower-third graphic space in mind.
+• checkmarkLead the shot and keep lower third graphic space and social media requirements in mind.

 Don't

-• Don't X IconShoot subject looking straight to camera.
+• Don't X IconCapture subject looking straight to camera unless directed in the brief.

 • Don't X IconShoot with a cluttered background.